 - Less than 20% of sales experts have confidence in their company's sales forecast accuracy

-- Budget constraints cripple sales deals, says more than half (55%) of marketers.
+- Budget constraints cripple sales deals, says more than half (55%) of marketers

 Failure to develop accurate sales forecasts automatically puts your company at risk of reacting too late to changing market conditions, over-producing inventory, or under-producing and running out of stock.
 The good news is that there are several ways to circumvent the issue with accurate sales forecasting.
-In this article, we’ll cover the sales forecasting definition and benefits, go over a few sales forecasting examples, and how to set it up.

 What is Sales Forecasting?

-So what is forecasting sales?
 Sales forecasting is the process of predicting how much your company can sell based on a variety of indicators and historical data.
-The resulting sales forecast report is then used to inform other business operations, including your marketing campaigns, supply chain, and inventory management.Â
+The resulting sales forecast report is then used to inform other business operations, including your marketing campaigns, supply chain, and inventory management.

-Sales forecasts provide additional information about your customers:Â
+Sales forecasts provide additional information about your customers:

 - The number of customers you expect to buy your product